 With the use of authorization and brand checker tools, the Branding department saved time reviewing and monitoring outgoing content for both MT Højgaard’s brand and the MTH GROUP parent brand.
 IT resources for library, template and content updates were minimized as Templafy’s easy-to-use interface empowered Brand Managers to make these changes themselves instantly.

-Speaking of the importance of brand asset management tools to his firm, Henrik Hommelgaard, MT Højgaard’s Branding and Digital Manager says: “No employee wants to break the brand rules on purpose, but if it’s too difficult to stay on-brand that’s exactly what happens… Using Templafy has greatly increased the possibilities for our company content and led to much less off-brand material being created by employees.”
+Speaking of the importance of brand asset management tools to his firm, Henrik Hommelgaard, MT Højgaard’s Branding and Digital Manager, said: “No employee wants to break the brand rules on purpose, but if it’s too difficult to stay on-brand that’s exactly what happens… Using Templafy has greatly increased the possibilities for our company content and led to much less off-brand material being created by employees.”